How to Get Commercial Cleaning Contracts: Find Bids and Win More Clients

 2. Send your cleaning contract bid for client review

-It’s appropriate to send a polite quote follow-up email if the client doesn’t respond within a week, or after the RFP decision date has passed.
+It’s also appropriate to send a polite quote follow-up email if the client doesn’t respond within a week, or after the RFP decision date has passed.

 3. Sign the contract to begin work